mapbox/mapbox-gl-native/platform/ios/docs/guides/Runtime Styling.md

 Mapbox maps are built on top of OpenGL and can support rendering data without the traditional overhead of `UIView`-based map annotations.

-Mapbox can support data visualizations that were slow or impossible with traditional map SDKs:
+Mapbox can support data visualizations that were slow or impossible with traditional map SDKs.
+Render heatmaps, visualize population density, or even go so far as updating the snow levels in the mountains to match recent snowfall.

 ![hex bins](img/runtime-styling/HexBins.gif "an example using hex bins")
 ![population](img/runtime-styling/Population.gif "an example showing population density")